How to Say It: hahy-po-nuh-TREE-mee-uh

 Hyponatremia is a low level of sodium in the blood.
 It can be deadly if it is not treated.

 This problem happens when there is too much water for the amount of sodium in the body.

 Copyright © Nucleus Medical Media, Inc.

-During activity, drink only as much water as you need to meet your thirst.
+The risk of this problem may be lowered by drinking only as much fluid as is needed to meet thirst.
 Long or intense activity may need drinks with electrolytes.

 American Society for Nutrition

 National Institute of Diabetes and Digestive and Kidney Diseases